 - Providing legal support to Soldiers and their families

-The day-to-day advice Army JAG Corps Attorneys gave the Commanders in Bosnia proved to be crucial on many levels.
-JAG Corps Attorneys worked diligently so that operations could flow smoothly and without interruption — which ensured a stable environment during the implementation of peace accords.
-In Bosnia, and in so many other deployments, JAG Corps Attorneys have been an integral part in making history.
+The day-to-day advice Judge Advocates provided commanders in Bosnia proved to be crucial on many levels.
+Judge Advocates worked diligently so that operations could flow smoothly and without interruption, which ensured a stable environment during the implementation of peace accords.